sungheeyun/sungheeyun.github.io/_posts/2025-02-03-PDT - math - inequalities.markdown

 1. Now the discriminant being non-negative implies $$D=1-12k^2\geq0$$,
 1. hence $$xy\leq 1/\sqrt{12} = 1/2\sqrt{3}$$!

-Now consider the classic arithmetic mean-geometric mean inequalities (AM-GM), a simplest version of which, probably the first one we saw in high school, states that
+Now consider the classic arithmetic mean-geometric mean (AM-GM) inequality, a simplest version of which, probably the first one we saw in high school, states that